MSAuthentic/Dogs-vs-Fishes/README.md

               carica un modello allenato e produce in output la classificazione dell'immagine (cane o pesce)

-Language EN: User Interface Program, that request an image in input,
+Language EN: User Interface app, that request an image in input,
               loads an already trained model and classifies the image as a Dog or a Fish.